shudson6/ser322-del4/ReadMe.txt

     user = (your database username)
     password = (your password for your database)

-4. Load the project up in an ide and link the .jar jdbc driver in libraries in the project structure.
+4. Load the project up in an ide and link the .jar jdbc driver as a library in the project structure.

 5. Run App.java.